FAQ's - Tier Level 1 Membership

 19. Determine the Affiliated Organizations fiscal year.

-To be included in the Amateur Athletic Union's membership program and be eligible to be included in its group exemption letter, all Affiliated Organizations (Level 3 Clubs) must have the same fiscal year as the Amateur Athletic Union of the US Inc. This is September 1st to August 31st, which matches the AAU's membership year.
+To be included in the Amateur Athletic Union's membership program and be eligible to be included in its group exemption letter, all Affiliated Organizations (Tier Level 1 Clubs) must have the same fiscal year as the Amateur Athletic Union of the US Inc. This is September 1st to August 31st, which matches the AAU's membership year.

 20. Are Affiliated Organizations required to file reports with the Internal Revenue Service?